agasthya-kundurthy/Dashboards/README.md

 **In Future -**
 I could possible try to integrate it further into my old visualization and my redesigned version to give the student a better picture of the university.
 This would create a dashboard that would help the prospective student in learning both about the MSIS program in form of course tracks and skills that could be achieved and a comparison with other universities based on their preferences of ranking, student teacher ratio and acceptance rate of the university.

+**Note - **
+I have not edited the Jupyter file to match the data used for the Visualization becuase of the time constraints, but I have documented all my reasoning for the redesign done.

 **Redesign Project :**